multiscan/learning-meteor/README.md

 Now, as it is typical in the js world, there is a choice among more than 5 options for the view framework.
 I need to use `react`.
 Therefore, I chose to follow the react version of the todo.
-But things start already nicely: there is a commad for creating a react app scheleton, but it is not used by the tutorial.
-Instead, the tutorial starts with a standard `blaze`-based app.

-At this point, I already miss RoR soo much that I'd like to stop...

 Let's try to create the standard application template:

 ```